woaibin/dnspy-llm/llm-chat-automation-notes.md

     - The analyzed project exists.
     - `llm_automation_server.py` is running.
   - Claude/Poe becomes an optional external helper, not a dependency for automation.
+"  ### 2.3 Debug mode (all modes)

+  - When DebugMode is 	rue in the incoming request:
+    - main() logs debug_mode=True and **does not** call call_openai_structured or any Claude/OpenAI tooling.
+    - It returns a minimal response:
+      - AssistantMessage: empty string.
+      - SearchKeywords: a single-element array containing the raw last user message.
+      - ExcludedModules: empty array.
+    - This lets dnSpy drive LlmSearchEngine.Search(...) directly from the user text without consuming LLM tokens, which is useful when tuning search behavior or debugging DAT/automation keywords.
+"